ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

               timeoutSeconds: 5
           nodeSelector:
             kubernetes.io/os: linux
-          serviceAccountName: agent-kube-state-metrics
           tolerations:
           - effect: NoSchedule
             operator: Exists
     ~~~

-    This `Deployment` object deploys just one pod, and comes with some particularities compared with the `StatefulSet` objects you have seen in previous deployments:
+    This `Deployment` object deploys just one pod, and comes with some particularities compared with the `StatefulSet` objects you have seen in previous deployments.
+In particular, the differences worth highlighting are all in the `spec.template.spec` section:

+    - `serviceAccountName`\
+      Instead of using the `default` service account that always exists in any Kubernetes namespace, this parameter here declares [the name of the one created specifically for this service](#kube-state-metrics-serviceaccount).

     - `automountServiceAccountToken`\
       This parameter appears again in this deployment procedure, but here is set to `true`.
 Why is `true` here rather than in the `ServiceAccount` resource?
 It is a matter of hierarchy and precedence within the Kubernetes cluster.
 The `ServiceAccount` object defines a global policy in which that parameter set to `false` disables the associated feature for any service using that account.
 On the other hand, setting the parameter to `true` in the pod enables that feature only for that specific pod.